Super Delfin

-Hiroto Wakita (脇田 洋人, Wakita Hiroto) is a Japanese professional wrestler who currently runs Kaisen Puroresu and is also working as a wrestler there.
+Hiroto Wakita (脇田 洋人, Wakita Hiroto) is a Japanese professional wrestler and politician who currently runs and wrestles for Kaisen Puroresu.
 He is better known by his stage name Super Delfin (スペル・デルフィン, Superu Derufin).

+He has been a member of the Izumi City Council since 2012.

 Professional wrestling career

 New Japan Pro-Wrestling (1989, 1994)

 Hiroto Wakita joined New Japan Pro-Wrestling's dojo.
 He was affiliated with the Takeshi Puroresu Gundan, a Japanese take on the "Rock 'n Wrestling" concept espoused by the WWF at the time in the United States, using comedian and director Takeshi Kitano as the manager of Riki Choshu and others who had returned from All Japan Pro Wrestling.
 As fans were not receptive to the angle, Kitano and New Japan parted ways, which left Wakita and his fellow dojo students, the future Jado and Gedo, without a home.
 The three men began training almost on their own, with Wally Yamaguchi as their trainer.

 In 1994 he competed in the Best of the Super Juniors Tournament organised by New Japan Pro-Wrestling.
 He finished second by losing to Jyushin Thunder Liger in the finals.
 He attempted to play mind games on Liger by dressing in a similar outfit for the match.